The regularity of almost all edge ideals: Concluding remarks

-\section{Towards a moduli space of graphs}
+\subsection{Towards a moduli space of graphs}

 The main structural property for graphs that comes up in this paper is that of $(s,t)$-template.
-We investigate the connectedness of the set of $(s,t)$-templates inside the ``space of graphs'' introduced below.
+In this section we investigate the connectedness of the set of $(s,t)$-templates inside the ``space of graphs'' introduced below.
+This is not directly related to the main results in this paper, but it may be useful for future developments.

-Consider the following labeled graph $\mathcal{G}$: the vertices are all the unlabeled graphs on $n$ vertices, and two such graphs $G_1$ and $G_2$ are connected by an edge in $\mathcal{G}$ if one can obtain $G_1$ by adding an edge to $G_2$, or vice versa.
-We note that one may partition the vertices of $\mathcal{G}$ in $\binom n2+1$ independent sets, based on the cardinality of the edge set: the $i$-th independent set $I_i$ consists of all unlabeled graphs on $n$ vertices with exactly $i$ edges.
-Notice that the only edges of $\mathcal{G}$ are between independent sets of adjacent cardinalities (that is, between $I_i$ and $I_{i+1}$).
-In particular the graph $\mathcal{G}$ is bipartite: one can partition the vertices of $\mathcal{G}$ in two independent sets consisting of the graphs with an odd and even number of edges.
-Clearly, taking the complement is an automorphism $G\mapsto\overline G$ of $\mathcal{G}$.
+Consider the following labeled graph $\mathcal{G}_n$: the vertices are all the unlabeled graphs on $n$ vertices, and two such graphs $G_1$ and $G_2$ are connected by an edge in $\mathcal{G}_n$ if one can obtain $G_1$ by adding an edge to $G_2$, or vice versa.
+We note that one may partition the vertices of $\mathcal{G}_n$ in $\binom n2+1$ independent sets, based on the cardinality of the edge set: the $i$-th independent set $I_i$ consists of all unlabeled graphs on $n$ vertices with exactly $i$ edges.
+Notice that the only edges of $\mathcal{G}_n$ are between independent sets of adjacent cardinalities (that is, between $I_i$ and $I_{i+1}$).
+In particular the graph $\mathcal{G}_n$ is bipartite: one can partition the vertices of $\mathcal{G}_n$ in two independent sets consisting of the graphs with an odd and even number of edges.
+Clearly, taking the complement is an automorphism $G\mapsto\overline G$ of $\mathcal{G}_n$.

 \begin{lemma} Let $G$ be an $(s,t)$-template with $s\ge1$ and $e<\binom n2$ edges.
-Them there is a way of adding one edge to $G$ so that the resulting graph is still an $(s,t)$-template. \end{lemma}
+Then there is a way of adding one edge to $G$ so that the resulting graph is still an $(s,t)$-template. \end{lemma}

-\begin{proof} If there is some space ``between'' the cliques and independent sets, put the new edge there.
+\begin{proof} By definition, the graph $G$ can be covered with $s$ cliques and $t$ independent sets, that is, $s+t$ homogeneous sets.
+If there exist two non-adjacent vertices from distinct homogeneous subsets, we may add an edge to connect them, thus obtaining a new $(s,t)$-template with one more edge than $G$.
 If not, it means that there is at least one independent set~$S$ that has more than one vertex, because $e<\binom n2$.
-We can take one of the vertices of~$S$ and ``move'' it to any of the $s\ge1$ cliques.
-Then this moved edge can be connected to another vertex of $S$, thus getting an $(s,t)$-template with one more edge than $G$. \end{proof}
+We may then consider a new covering of the graph $G$ where a vertex $v$ of~$S$ is ``moved'' it to any of the $s\ge1$ cliques.
+Then this vertex $v$ may be connected to a vertex of $S$, again getting an $(s,t)$-template with one extra edge. \end{proof}

-\begin{proposition} For any non-negative integers $s$ and $t$, the set of $(s,t)$-templates is connected in $\mathcal{G}$. \end{proposition}
+\begin{proposition} For any non-negative integers $s$ and $t$, the set of $(s,t)$-templates is connected in $\mathcal{G}_n$. \end{proposition}

 \begin{proof} We first prove the claim for $s\ge1$.
 Notice that, for any $s\ge1$ and for any $t\ge0$, the complete graph $K_n$ is an $(s,t)$-template.
 Let $s\ge1$ and pick any two $(s,t)$-templates $G$ and $H$.
 By Lemma~\ref{lem:connected}, there is a path from $G$ to the complete graph $K_n$, and there also is a path from $H$ to~$K_n$.
 Hence, $G$ and $H$ are connected.